 Soil testing has become a crucial part of my gardening.
 Every fall I test to see what my garden needs in nutrients to produce for the next year.
 If I’m able to add nutrients that have been used up from previous seasons, then I have eliminated problems for my garden and given it the support needed to keep producing.

 Using organic products and natural solutions is easy to do in the garden.
 Do a soil test like this one from Amazon.
 When you get the results back from the lab, then you know what nutrients to add to your soil.
 If you need to know where to find these nutrients, I have a resource page with links to products that I use in my garden.
+And to find amazing products for smaller spaces to garden, check out this list of resources.

 Where’s the Water?